-Levin currently works to facilitate the legacy of Robert Phillips and Phillips Metal and preserve a body of work which includes hundreds of working drawings, sculptures and metal works.
-She also continues to maintain the building of Robert Phillips' former studio and it is currently the work shop of New York metal worker Ashley Stevenson of AWS Fabrication and Design and houses The Metal Shop Recording Studio as well.
+Levin presently works to facilitate the legacy of Robert Phillips and Phillips Metal by preserving a body of work which includes hundreds of working drawings, sculptures and metal works.
+She continues to maintain the building of Robert Phillips' former studio and it's currently the work shop of New York metal worker Ashley Stevenson of AWS Fabrication and Design and houses The Metal Shop Recording Studio as well.

 She was represented for over 20 years by the Owen Patrick Gallery in Manyunk and by Twist Gallery in Center City, both having closed their doors in the past few years.
 Presently, Levin continues to produce casein paintings on paper and board, depicting abstract elements that relate psychologically to her life.
 Her themes, such as the Going Series, use line to delineate shapes that refer to compartments in her life, crossroads of thought and action, and life journeys.